 I work hard to support meaningful and effective legislation and vote in a way that will benefit the Fifth Congressional District of Colorado, especially when it pertains to active duty military members and veterans who call our district home.
 I understand the importance of maintaining a strong national defense and providing support for the men and women who have bravely served our country with honor.
 Colorado’s Fifth District is home to the highest number of veterans in any congressional district in our nation.

 I have fought to ensure that our military remains strong and that our veterans receive proper care as your representative in Congress.
 While the Department of Defense was making drastic cuts to troop numbers nationwide, I fought to minimize those cuts and maintain a strong troop enlistment at Fort Carson Army Base.
 That effort resulted in a relatively small cut of only 365 soldiers (out of 23,349 soldiers stationed there).

 I will continue to work to ensure that veterans receive proper care by sponsoring and supporting legislation to reform the VA and to ensure that veterans receive the benefits and the quality of care they have earned.
 The Veterans Empowerment Act is my most recent move to provide Veterans with the choice to determine their individual health care providers.

 H.R.
 4457 - Veterans Empowerment Act

 Our veterans deserve the highest degree of care.
-Giving them options to choose their healthcare plans and doctors is empowering.
+Giving them options to choose their healthcare plans and doctors are empowering.
 This bill means veterans, especially those with extreme disabilities, can expect to have their needs taken care of quickly and efficiently.
-Its good policy and makes sense.

 This bill throws out the idea of acceptable patient wait times and eliminates the requirement of the veteran to ask for VA permission to use civilian medical providers.
-It gives veterans full authority to use the existing VA system or not.
+Instead, it gives veterans full authority to use the existing VA system or not.